Department of Comparative Literature

 COM 300 Junior Seminar: Introduction to Comparative Literature Fall LA

-COM 301 Theory and Methods of Comparative Literature: Critical and Literary Theory Not offered this year LA
+COM 301 Theory and Methods of Comparative Literature: Critical and Literary Theory Spring LA

 A course in the formative issues of contemporary critical theory.
 Questions of the relationships between literature, philosophy, aesthetics, and linguistics will be treated with regard to the rise of modern philology, new criticism, hermeneutics, speech act theory, semiotics, structuralism, Marxism, the Frankfurt School, and poststructuralism.
 Readings in Auerbach, Spitzer, Brooks, Wimsatt, Schleiermacher, Gadamer, Ricoeur, Austin, Burke, Frye, Propp, Saussure, Jakobson, Lévi-Strauss, Barthes, Jameson, Adorno, Derrida, de Man.
 One three-hour seminar.
 C. Brodsky

-COM 303 Comparative History of Literary Theory Spring LA
+COM 303 Comparative History of Literary Theory (also ENG 302) Not offered this year LA

 A historical introduction to literary theory from Plato to the present.
 By reading philosophers, critics, and creative writers, students consider issues such as mimesis, imagination, religion, sexuality, and ethics, noting how each casts light on our understanding of literature and its cultural roles.
 Past terms and current problems are related to an inquiry into the nature--and the power--of literature through the ages.
 Students will read critical works from Plato and Aristotle, through Nietzsche, Beauvoir, Benjamin, Derrida, and Achebe, as well as poetry and plays by Sophocles, Shakespeare, Eliot, and Brecht.
 One three-hour seminar.
 S. Bermann